aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 #### 1. Create VPC parameters in main template

+{{% notice info %}}
+All of the files referenced in this lab can be found within `code/60-setting-up-nested-stack/01-working`
+{{% /notice %}}

-If you look in the file `code/60-setting-up-nested-stack/01-working directory/vpc.yaml` file, you will notice that there are some parameters in the _Parameters_ section of the template.
+If you look in the file `vpc.yaml` file, you will notice that there are some parameters in the _Parameters_ section of the template.
 The parameters are added to the main template so that they can be passed to the nested stack.
 Copy the code below to the  _Parameters_ section of the `main.yaml` template.

 ```yaml